 - First, copy over the files that you want to edit from your main theme to your child theme folder.
 If you are unsure which file you need to edit you can ask the theme developer.
 In my example below, I’ll walk you though how to do it with header.php.

-- Download header.php from you main WordPress theme directory using an FTP program and then upload the file to your child theme directory.
+- Download header.php from your themes directory by connecting to a WordPress SFTP program, and upload the file to your child theme directory.